kmonad/kmonad-contrib/keymaps/jenspets/README.md

 ## Adjust

 The adjust layer has various adjustments.
-It is not used for this layout, as much of the adjustments are not needed or not available on the laptop keyboard.
+Most of the adjustments are not needed or not available on the laptop keyboard.
 However, for other keyboards, I use this for controlling light effects, Bluetooth connections, solenoid settings, and so on.

 ## Audio